frederic-perez/AmE-dictionary/data/idioms.md

 __for all seasons__ :two: __1__ Suitable in or appropriate for every kind of weather. _A coat for all seasons._ __2__ Adaptable to any circumstance. _A singer for all seasons._
 __for better or (for) worse__ :seven::hammer:
 __for crying out loud__ :four: A expression of frustration or surprise.
-__for days on end__ :five: (for hours on end, for years on end) For a long time, specifically many days.
+__for days on end__ :seven: (for hours on end, for years on end) For a long time, specifically many days.
 __for good reason__
 __for good__ :three::hammer: _Leadville’s only hospital is preparing to close for good in March._ _The magazine was gone for good._ _She left him for good this time._
 __for hours on end__ For a long time, specifically many hours. _When do you think the doctor will call with my test results?
 I’ve been waiting for hours on end._